uio-carpentry/2023-09-19-uio/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: University of Oslo        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: GSH-LINKEN, Moltke Moes vei 39, Oslo  <a href="https://link.mazemap.com/vidKnRq4">(maze map link)</a>   # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: GSH-LINKEN, Moltke Moes vei 39, Oslo   # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
 country: no      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: en     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "59.939149013024604"        # decimal latitude of workshop venue (use https://www.latlong.net/)